sheenandeh/Flask-App/README.md

 git clone https://github.com/HILL-TOPCONSULTANCY/bootcamp-project-1.git
 cd bootcamp-project-1
 ________________________________________
-2. Check Docker Is Installed
+2. Check if Docker Is Installed docker --version
-docker --version
 You should see something like Docker version 24.0.0.
 ________________________________________
+3. Install and start docker desktop on your local machine

-3. Build and Run the Containers docker-compose up --build -d
+4. Build and Run the Containers docker-compose up --build -d
 Explanation:
 •	--build builds the image using Dockerfile
 •	-d runs in the background
 ________________________________________
-4. Access the Application
+5. Access the Application
 Open your browser and go to:
 http://localhost:5050
 You should see the web dashboard.
 ________________________________________
-5. Test API Endpoints
+6. Test API Endpoints
 curl http://localhost:5050/health
 curl http://localhost:5050/metrics
 curl -X POST http://localhost:5050/reset
 Each returns a JSON response with status or data.
 ________________________________________
 6. Test Data Persistence
-docker-compose down
+docker-compose stop
-docker-compose up -d
+docker-compose start -d
-Visitor count should still be there — thanks to volume storage.

 ________________________________________
-7. Simulate MongoDB Failure
+7. Simulate MongoDB Failure to test data persistence Stop MongoDB: docker stop mongodb
-Stop MongoDB:
-docker stop mongodb
 Now refresh the web page.
 MongoDB status will show as "Disconnected" and app status will be "Degraded".
 To bring it back:
 docker start mongodb
 Refresh again to reconnect.
+This stops the container and restarts it.
+Visitor count should still be there — thanks to volume storage.
+This confirms your data persistence.
 ________________________________________
 8. Push to GitHub
 git add .
-git commit -m "Final project working" git push
+git commit -m "Final flask project" git push
 ________________________________________
 ✅ Success Criteria